Common Household Pest In Michigan: Crawling Insects

 We understand how frustrating and difficult it can be to deal with crawling insects, so we’re here to help.
 We’ll work quickly and efficiently to eliminate the problem so you can return to enjoying your home or business.

-Below is a short list of the many crawling insects: here are insects that are considered undesirable due to their record of invading human habitats, causing damage, consuming human foods, acting as disease carriers, or inflicting other forms of harm.
+Below is a short list of the many crawling insects: these insects are considered undesirable due to their record of invading human habitats, causing damage, consuming human foods, acting as disease carriers, or inflicting other forms of harm.

 Millipede: Millipedes, sometimes called “a thousand leggers”, are common household pests.
 These creatures typically live outdoors, feeding on damp and decaying wood and vegetable matter, tender roots, and green leaves on the ground.
 Millipedes are a group of arthropods characterized by two pairs of jointed legs on most body segments; they are known as the class Diplopoda, derived from this feature.
 Each double-legged component is a result of two single segments fused together.